 In 2023 we received more than 415 applications.
 The number of accepted artists changes annually based on funding.

 How do I apply?

 Applications are submitted online via Call for Entry (CaFE).
 All applicants must create a free online account on the CaFE website.
-Please do not send applications via email or paper mail.
-Instead let us know if you are having technical difficulties with the online system by sending an email to firstname.lastname@example.org.
+The application for 2023 is now closed and applications are not currently being accepted.

 I applied, when can I expect to hear back?

 It takes about three weeks to go through all the applications.
 Expect to hear back about a month after the deadline.

 Are there facilities at the Gardens available for use during the residency?

 Not permanently.
 We have classroom, meeting and library spaces available; these can be reserved depending on the time and frequency.
 If you need a specific facility for a project, you’ll speak to your Gardens liaison about it first.

 Does my artwork have to depict nature to be chosen?